mapledyne/skytap/README.md

       }
     ]

-To get a list of actions, just run it without any parameters:
+To get a list of actions, run it without any parameters:

     python skynet.py